 - Formfitting style and branded chamois design enhance comfort

-- Inseam is 9.5-inches so your thighs are protected.
+- The inseam is 9.5 inches, so your thighs are protected.

 - Chamois could either disappoint or be too cushy!

-- May not be the best choice for warm-weather riding
+- It may not be the best choice for warm-weather riding.

 - Wearers say ventilation leaves something to be desired